-The following outlines the key potential impacts on major infrastructure and utilities as a result of the Construction Phase of the Proposed Scheme.
-Major infrastructure includes the M50 motorway, railway and Luas lines.
+The following sections outline the key potential impacts on major infrastructure and utilities as a result of the Construction Phase of the Proposed Scheme.
+Major infrastructure includes railway lines, the Royal Canal and the Luas.
 Major utilities include major electricity overhead lines and underground cables, water distribution and foul and surface water infrastructure, gas mains and telecommunications infrastructure.
-Please refer to Chapter 20 (Risk of Major Accidents and / or Disasters) for an assessment of the impacts associated with major accidents involving utilities.
-Additionally, there will be some demand on existing utilities by the construction activities (i.e. by Construction Compounds or equipment), which is also addressed as relevant in the following sections.
+Please refer to Chapter 20 (Risk of Major Accidents and / or Disasters) for an assessment of the potential impacts associated with major accidents involving utilities.
+Additionally, there will be some demand on existing utilities by construction activities (i.e. by the Construction Compounds or equipment), which is also addressed as relevant in the following sections.
 Chapter 5 (Construction) should also be referenced for additional detail on the Construction Phase of the Proposed Scheme.

 The main Construction Phase impacts will arise from the requirement to divert utilities.
-The proposed utility diversions are listed in Table 19.6 to Table 19.9.
-To the best of the engineering experience and judgement available and based on the available records and preliminary reasonable site investigations, it is expected that the utility diversion will be to the stated length.
-It is likely however that modifications to these proposed measures may be required at the detailed design / construction stage, and any such modifications (if required) will not give rise to any impacts which are any more significant than those already identified and assessed in this Chapter and will not alter the summary of potential Construction Phase impacts presented in Table 19.13.
+The proposed utility diversions are listed in Table 19.6 to Table 19.8.
+To the best of the engineering experience and judgement available, and based on the available records and preliminary reasonable site investigations, it is expected that the utility diversion will be to the stated length.
+It is likely, however, that modifications to these proposed measures may be required at the detailed design / Construction Phase, and any such modifications (if required) will not give rise to any impacts which are any more significant than those already identified and assessed in this Chapter and will not alter the summary of potential Construction Phase impacts presented in Table 19.13.